anikajb92/anikajb92/README.md

-# My name is Anika Bernstein
+# Welcome

+My name is Anika Bernstein.
 I'm a Full-Stack Software Engineer who loves a good food pun.
 Thanks for popping in 🍿.

 💬 Connect with me on <a href="https://www.linkedin.com/in/anika-bernstein">LinkedIn</a>